Learning who you’re going to live with and where can be one of the most exciting parts of getting ready to come to UW-Milwaukee.

 If a resident’s roommate leaves during the course of the year, residents have a few different options.

-- You may choose to buyout your room and pay the single rate for your room.
+- Depending on occupancy rates throughout University Housing, the department (at its discretion) may contact you about a buyout.
+If you are offered a buyout, you could choose to buy out the vacant half of your room and pay the buyout rate, essentially turning it into a very large single bedroom (still with the furniture for two people).
 This buyout would be for the remainder of the contract period.
-You can do this by notifying firstname.lastname@example.org.
+You can do this by notifying email@example.com.

 - You may decide that you do not prefer either of the above options.
 If this is the case, you may choose to stay in your present room, where you have no roommate, and continue paying your current room rate.
 However, if you choose this option, please be aware that if a new student moves into the building, your room may be one of the first rooms assigned.
 If you choose this option, you must live in your room on only one half of the room – leaving the other half open at all times for your potential new roommate.
 Every attempt will be made to notify you in advance that someone is moving into your room; however, it is possible that someone will move in without your knowledge.

-University Housing reserves the right to consolidate room assignments based off vacancies.
+University Housing reserves the right to consolidate room assignments based on vacancies.

 Room Assignments for Returning Residents